xoxzo/blog.xoxzo.com/content/Announcements/2019-12-25-sin-release-en.md

 We are pleased to announce that Xoxzo has released **Receive SMS Messages API** on December 20, 2019.

 ## What is Receive SMS Messages API?
-Receive SMS messages API will enable you to search a mobile phone number available to subscribe and you can receive SMS messages on internet without the device to receive SMS such as Mobile phones, Smart Phones or etc., once you subscribed one via our API.
+Receiving SMS API will enable you to search a mobile phone number（SIN = SMS-IN-Number) available to subscribe and you can receive SMS messages on internet without the device to receive SMS such as Mobile phones, Smart Phones or etc., once you subscribed one via our API.